 OSA can come with a range of signs and symptoms, some of which are so common that they are easy to ignore.
 You might even consider them to be normal.
 However, it’s important for patients to recognize the risk factors and warning signs of this sleep disorder and let their medical doctor or dentist know right away.
-Men, patients who are considered obese, and people over the age of 60 are all at a higher risk for obstructive sleep apnea.
+Men, patients who have more fat around their chest and neck areas, and people over the age of 60 are all at a higher risk for obstructive sleep apnea.
 Some warning signs you’re suffering from sleep apnea include:

 One of the most common treatments for sleep apnea is continuous positive airway pressure (CPAP).
 These systems use pressurized air to keep the airway open during sleep.
 While CPAP offers effective treatment for many patients, others find themselves unable to adjust to this treatment option.
 These patients are considered CPAP intolerant.
 For these patients, those who travel frequently, and those who receive inadequate relief from CPAP treatment, oral appliances or combined CPAP and oral appliance therapy may be a viable alternative.
 Oral appliances are custom crafted to shift the jaw forward.
 The shift in jaw position places pressure on the throat muscles, which keeps the airway clear during sleep.